 Swollen Hands and Fingers

-It's not completely understood why hands swell during exercise, according to MayoClinic.com, but the theory is that it's a side-effect of how your body and blood vessels respond to increased energy demands on muscles during exercise.
+It's not completely understood why hands swell during exercise, according to the Mayo Clinic, but the theory is that it's a side-effect of how your body and blood vessels respond to increased energy demands on muscles during exercise.
 During exercise, blood flow increases to muscles as well as your heart and lungs.
 This sudden shift reduces blood flow to your hands, which cool down.

-To minimize hand swelling while you're walking occasionally extend your arms and do forward and backward arm circles, and also stretch your fingers and make fists, to enhance circulation.
+To minimize hand swelling while you're walking, occasionally extend your arms and do forward and backward arm circles and also stretch your fingers and make fists to enhance circulation.
 For leg, ankle and foot swelling, lie down when you get home and elevate your feet above your heart for 30 minutes, to encourage fluid return toward the heart with a little help from gravity.
-Also lift you arms above your heart if your hands are swollen, too.
+Also lift your arms above your heart if your hands are swollen too.

 Call your doctor if you have a fever, if you experience more than mild swelling or if swelling continues to increase, and if your swollen foot or leg turns red or feels warm to the touch.
 Some medications, including calcium channel blockers for high blood pressure, can cause edema, so let your doctor know whether symptoms seem related to a medication change.